Singapore Tax Deduction Scheme for Angel Investors

 - It takes approximately 3-4 weeks to process applications.

-- On successful processing of the application, the investor will receive an approval letter from SPRING Singapore, certifying him/her as an ‘Approved Angel’.
+- On successful processing of the application, the investor will receive an approval letter from Enterprise Singapore, certifying him/her as an ‘Approved Angel Investor’.

 - The ‘Approved Angel’ certification is valid for a one year period, after which the status will have to be renewed.